ps-trivia/ps-trivia.github.io/trivia-tracker.md

 #### Auth Discretion

-It should be noted that the following rules dictate which questions must be vetoed.
-However, **users with voice (+) and higher are at liberty to veto any question they deem problematic on an individual basis**.
+Auth (users with voice (+) and higher ranks) reserve the right to veto or temporarily ban any questions and topics they feel are unhealthy for the game.
+Vetoes by auth discretion are final unless overturned by other auth.
+If your question was vetoed, auth are more than happy to help you in PMs to craft your next question.
 This is to maximize fun and keep the game running smoothly with integrity.
-In addition, questions that are overasked may be banned by auth on a day-to-day basis.
 If you disagree with a veto, please notify the appropriate auth and respectfully explain your point of view to them.
 They may reverse their decision, but are not obligated to.
 We always strive to make the game fair, and will not veto questions arbitrarily.

 #### Misc